 Video Marketing Trends in Social Media

-Social media platforms have become one of the primary means of broadcasting video content online.
-Snapchat and Facebook are the current leaders in video viewership according to Mary Meeker’s 2016 Internet Trends Report, with 10 billion short videos being watched every day.
+Social media platforms have become one of the primary means of broadcasting video content online, with Snapchat and Facebook leading the way according to Mary Meeker’s 2016 Internet Trends Report.
 The Web Video Marketing Council (WVMC) has reported 70% of all B2B respondents deployed video on Facebook as part of their social media marketing strategy in 2015.
 So what kinds of video are being posted?

 1. Live Streaming